810 S. Wright Street

 Women and Gender

-My dissertation, which I defended on March 15, 2021, is entitled “Performing Death: Celebrity Women’s Funerals and the Emotional Public Sphere in Late Imperial Russia," uses the deaths and funerals of famous female performers to argue that emotion, gender, and mass media are interrelated elements central to the history of the Russian public sphere as an affective space in the tumultuous period before the 1917 Revolution.
+My dissertation, which I defended on March 15, 2021, is entitled “Performing Death: Celebrity Women’s Funerals and the Emotional Public Sphere in Late Imperial Russia" and uses the deaths and funerals of famous female performers to argue that emotion, gender, and mass media are interrelated elements central to the history of the Russian public sphere as an affective space in the tumultuous period before the 1917 Revolution.

 More broadly, I am interested in the intersections between media, popular culture, and emotion in the public sphere in the late nineteenth- and early twentieth centuries.

 Fulbright U.S. Student Grant to Russia, 2017-2018